BerTRA-bY/Orthrus/Minecraft-crypto-goldenstar-pjt/Minecraft Crypto/README.md

-# Minecraft Crypto Golden Star Project
+# Minecraft Crypto Golden Star Project by Bert Yan version 1

 A cryptocurrency-themed website for Minecraft enthusiasts.